Ab1w/Data-Analyst-Portfolio/README.md

 * 2. To attract more casual riders and encourage them to become members during the low passenger flow of winter, offering preferential monthly or quarterly membership prices can be an effective strategy.

-* 3. The advertising budget should be increased during peak season (July-September) to attract more recreational riders to become members.
+* 3. The advertising budget should be increased during peak season (July-September) to attract more casual riders to become members.
 In the off-season (winter), the advertising budget should be reduced to control costs